Donation of £10,000 to British Heart Foundation charity

 Every year we ask staff to nominate local charities that stand for causes close to our hearts to receive a charity donation.
-Alzheimer’s Society is the UK’s leading dementia charity.
-They campaign for change, fund research to find a cure and support people living with dementia today.
+The British Heart Foundation is the UK’s leading charity that helps fight heart and circulatory diseases.
+They campaign for change and fund research for cures and treatments.

-For more information about our chosen charity, visit the Alzheimer’s Society Website.
+For more information about our chosen charity, visit the British Heart Foundation Website.

 Another important cause at this time of the year, Foodbanks

 Chelwood Foodbank Plus supports people throughout Stockport and beyond who are in need of food.
 Young people, older people, families; they support everyone.
-People are referred to them by agencies such as the CAB/Stockport Homes/MIND/Social Services etc. They have other projects in the pipeline which are coming soon as they seek to address the root causes of poverty and play their part in addressing the issues caused by poverty, low pay and unemployment.
+People are referred to them by agencies such as the CAB/Stockport Homes/MIND/Social Services, etc. They are always working on various projects, as they seek to address the root causes of poverty and play their part in addressing the issues caused by poverty, low pay and unemployment.

 What are foodbanks and why are they important?